 What is a hair transplant?

 Traditionally, a hair transplant is a surgical procedure where the doctor takes healthy, growing hair from the back of your head, beard or another area of your body and inserts it into your balding spot, typically at the crown of your head.
-“The hair can be harvested by taking a strip out of the back of the head via a Follicular Init Transplant or with a small punch Follicular Unit Extraction,” explains Dr. Robert Jones, BSc, MD, ABHRS, CCFP, FISHRS, of the Toronto Hair Transplant Centre.
+“The hair can be harvested by taking a strip out of the back of the head via a Follicular Init Transplant or with a small punch Follicular Unit Extraction,” explains Dr. Robert Jones, BSc, MD, ABHRS, CCFP, FISHRS, of the Toronto Hair Transplant Surgeons.
 “It is typically done on patients with Male Pattern Baldness.”

 How has hair transplant technology advanced?